Alfresco/docs-alfresco/sync-service/latest/install/database.md

 Setting affected by the sync activity level include:

-* `work_mem`: The sync query result set sizes may be large for subscriptions that have not been synced for a while.
+* `work_mem`: The sync query result set sizes may be large for subscriptions that haven't been synced for a while.
 Also, the subscriptions need to be sorted.
 By default, the client will sync every 5 minutes so the number of sync changes is not likely to be very large, but clients that are offline will build up large outstanding sync result sets.
 Set `work_mem` higher if clients are expected to be offline for long periods of time.

 #### Repository activity level